FREE SHIPPING on orders over $65 International: over $250

 Gong Fu Cha Vs. Grandpa Style Brewing

-When you travel to China you might see the majority of people putting the same loose leaf that you traveled overseas to acquire just to drink in the best way possible... into big cups and pouring it over with boiling water, and on top of that letting it sit for preposterous amounts of time.
-And you might just think "How could they!?".
+When you travel to China you might see the majority of people putting the same loose leaf... into big cups and pouring boiling water over it, and on top of that letting it sit for preposterous amounts of time.
+And you might just think "How could they!?"

-Yet many might be surprised that a big majority of people in China actually don’t drink their tea in the gong fu style.
-Instead, they will enjoy it in the more casual grandpa style.
+In fact, a big majority of people in China don’t drink their tea gong fu style.
+Instead, they enjoy it in the more casual grandpa style.

 grandpa style tea